cloudevents/sdk-javascript/README.md

   .source("urn:event:from:myapi/resourse/123");

 /*
- * Backward compatibility by injecting methods from spec implementation to Cloudevent */ cloudevent01
+ * Backward compatibility to spec 0.1 by injecting methods from spec implementation
+ * to Cloudevent
+ */
+cloudevent01
  .eventTypeVersion("1.0");